 - Full Replacement Option

 One option you can choose when seeking renters insurance is a full replacement (or replacement cost on contents replacement).
-This policy provides complete coverage for all that you have lost with no depreciation.
+This provides complete coverage for all that you have lost with no depreciation.
 Consider the amount it would cost to replace everything you own.
 Get the peace of mind that comes with knowing you won’t have to settle for less than you had.

 Your location will be a significant factor in determining your insurance premiums as these are correlated to risk level.
 If you live in a neighborhood that is prone to floods or storms, for example, you will likely need to pay higher premiums as there is a higher probability for claims.